AmericanGeezus/TeamsFunctions/README.md

 ### Current issues

 - Figuring out Pester, Writing proper Test scenarios
-- Bugfixing for BETA Functions (`TeamsCallQueue`)
+- Continuous Improvement and Bugfixing for BETA Functions

 ### Update/Extension plans

 - Adding all Policies to `Set-TeamsUserPolicy` - currently only 6 are supported.
-- Simplifying creation and provisioning of Resource Accounts for Call Queues and Auto Attendants
 - Performance improvements, bug fixing and more testing
 - Comparing backups, changed elements for Change control...
 Looking at Lee Fords backup scripts :)

 ### Limitations

 - Testing
+  - Currently, only limited Pester tests are available for the Module and select functions.
-  - Currently, no Pester tests exist for this Module. - I cannot figure them out yet.
+  - No Pester tests exist for Functions that require a Session to AzureAd or SkypeOnline - I cannot figure them out yet.
-  - All Testing is done with my trusty ISESteroids.
+  - All Testing is done with VScode and my trusty ISESteroids.
 - Functions
   - `Connect-SkypeOnline` still seems to be timing out, despite `Enable-CsOnlineSessionForReconnection` being run - Recent improvements should stabilise these now, but I will still test them more thoroughly.&nbsp; <br/>**UPDATE**: v20.08 should hopefully be able to alleviate this. - Reconnection attempt is taken if connection is broken.
+  - `CallQueue` Scripts are nearing RC status.
+The functionality is tested and working but we might yet find bugs for them.
-  - Scripts for **Call Queue Handling** are not fully tested yet.
+  - `AutoAttendant` Scripts not fully tested yet.
 They have improved a lot, but are still BETA - Handle with Care!
   - I try to build my scripts so that they are very talkative, if you get stuck, `-Verbose` should be able to help

 *Enjoy,*